 License

-Both Lua.sh and WR.DO have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+WR.DO appears to have several advantages over Lua.sh, particularly in popularity, activity and licensing.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both projects started around the same time, with Lua.sh beginning 2 years ago and WR.DO 2 years ago.